sunnycatnice/convertyPDF/README.md

 - [ ] Add support for batch conversion with progress indicators
 - [x] Implement a graphical user interface (GUI) for ease of use
 - [ ] Add logging for debugging and usage tracking
+- [ ] Add support for additional file formats (e.g., plain text, images)
+- [ ] Enhance the UI/UX of the GUI for better usability
+- [ ] Implement integration with document management systems and cloud services (e.g., Google Drive, Dropbox)

 ### Phase 4: Documentation and Community

 - [ ] Create detailed user documentation
 - [ ] Set up a contribution guide for open-source contributors
 - [ ] Implement continuous integration (CI) for automated testing
+- [ ] Develop video tutorials and example use cases

+### Phase 5: Advanced Features

+- [ ] Implement a scheduler for automated, periodic conversions and printings
+- [ ] Develop a REST API to allow integration with other software systems
+- [ ] Add user authentication and permissions management for better security in multi-user environments
+- [ ] Create an admin dashboard for monitoring and managing conversions and print jobs

 ## Contributing